 The package order forms can be printed from the link below.

-Please note: We have sold out of package bees & Nucs for the 2017 season.
+Please note: We have sold out of package bees, Nucs and Queens for the 2017 season

 Pickup Dates may change if bee suppliers are not ready with bees & queens.
 I will provide updates on this website, when dates are confirmed.
 Please call 413-665-4513 one week before your assigned date and listen to the phone message – it will have specific instructions regarding times and dates.
 Pick up hours are 10AM – 5PM.
 Please notify Dan Conlon if you need to make special arrangements – in advance please.